We know the fight-flight-freeze-response, but what is the fawn response?

 You do deserve to take up space!!

 Fawning kept you safe when you needed it.
+That matters.
+It deserves compassion, not shame.

 With support, awareness, and compassion, you can learn to stay connected without disappearing yourself.

-You are allowed to have needs.
+You are allowed to take up space.
+All of it.

 About The Author

-✨ I provide online therapy to adults located in New York, New Jersey, Washington, DC, and Maryland.
+✨ I provide online therapy, support groups, and intensives to those located in New York, New Jersey, Washington, DC, and Maryland.

 📩 Email me at alyssakushnerlcsw@gmail.com or schedule a free 15-minute consultation to get started.

-💬 Follow me on Instagram for more tips, tools, and inspiration around healing, self-trust, and mental health.
+💬 Follow me on Instagram for more tips, tools, and inspiration

 Disclaimer